Agreement on the mutual recognition of conformity assessments: (MRAs)

 - Double checks

-The core function of MRAs is the designation of CABs (conformity assessment bodies).
-An important condition in the mutual recognition agreements is the recognition of the results of conformity assessment (e.g. testing or certification) carried out by one Party (non-EU country) by the conformity assessment bodies (CABs) designated by the other Party (EU) in order to demonstrate conformity with the national legislation of the first Party (non-EU country) and vice versa.
+which were carried out by one Contracting Party (non-EU country) by the Conformity Assessment Bodies (CABs) designated by the other Contracting Party (EU) in order to demonstrate compliance with the national legislation of the first Contracting Party (non-EU country) and vice versa.

 Which countries have concluded agreements with the EU on the mutual recognition of conformity assessments?